I Tried: Music video

-On March 7, 2007, the music video officially debuted on Yahoo! and other websites.
-On December 31 of the same year, the video appeared at number 89 on BET's Notarized: Top 100 Videos of 2007 countdown.
+On March 7, 2007, the music video debuted on Yahoo! and other websites.
 The video shows the group and Akon performing as well as tells the story of a young man in Cleveland where the group was first formed.
 The man walks into a grocery store, but at the entrance, he collides with a man running out of the store.
 The man drops what he had in his hand, revealing money.
 The money is inferred to be stolen from the store.

-The other man runs away, while the young man picks up his bag.
-Consequently, a police officer catches him picking up the bag where the money had been dropped.
-He runs from the police officer, but the officer eventually arrests him.
-The officer goes to the store to check with the owner if he had arrested the suspect.
-The store owner says the young man did not rob the store, and then the officer lets the young man go.
+The robber runs away, while the young man picks up his bag.
+A police officer, played by Chris Mulkey, catches him picking up the bag where the money had been dropped.
+He runs from the police officer, and the officer eventually arrests him.
+The officer goes to the store to show the owner the arrested suspect.
+The store owner says the young man did not rob the store, and the officer lets the young man go.
 The video ends with the man walking away from the store.

 The music video was directed by Rich Newey.

+On December 31 2007, the video appeared at number 89 on BET's Notarized: Top 100 Videos of 2007 countdown.